By Diane Small

 Marie-Noëlle Swiderski, one of the BIID’s experts at The House & Garden Festival and founder of GALUCHAT says: “On the furniture and accessories front, a definite movement towards recycling, upcycling, rejuvenating and adapting, fills me with joy and hope.
 We see the resurgence of past styles given a new lease of life.”

 Anna Whitehead from the KLC School of Design says: “Until recently, there was a case for saying you had to pick a side: either to have a sustainable or a stylish interior.
-We’ve come a long way however, and some of the most creative and innovative products are now sustainable and ethically sourced.
+We’ve come a long way however, and some of the most creative and innovative products are now sustainable and ethically sourced,” she says.

 2. It’s Vital To Get The Light Right